Adenosylhomocysteine nucleosidase

+Adenosylhomocysteine nucleosidase is an enzyme that catalyzes three related hydrolysis reactions.
+In one, bacterial enzyme characterised from Escherichia coli was shown to convert S-adenosyl-L-homocysteine to S-ribosylhomocysteine and adenine:

+The second reaction catalysed by the enzyme converts 5'-deoxyadenosine to 5-deoxy-D-ribose and adenine:

+Finally, the enzyme can convert 5′-methylthioadenosine to S-methyl-5-thio-D-ribose and adenine:

+The enzyme has been studied because its inhibition might lead to the development of novel antibiotics.

-This enzyme belongs to the family of hydrolases, specifically those glycosylases that hydrolyse N-glycosyl compounds.
+This enzyme is a hydrolase, specifically a glycosylase that hydrolyses N-glycosyl compounds.
 The systematic name of this enzyme class is S-adenosyl-L-homocysteine homocysteinylribohydrolase.
 Other names in common use include S-adenosylhomocysteine hydrolase (ambiguous), S-adenosylhomocysteine nucleosidase, 5'-methyladenosine nucleosidase, S-adenosylhomocysteine/5'-methylthioadenosine nucleosidase, and AdoHcy/MTA nucleosidase.
-This enzyme participates in methionine metabolism.